-You can learn more these retirement planning options on the official OPERS website here:
+You can learn more about these retirement planning options on the official OPERS website here:

 Major Legislative Changes

-In 2017, OPERS implemented new legislative changes, like the House Bill 520, that impacted members in April of 2017.
+In 2017, OPERS implemented new legislative changes.
+This included House Bill 520, which impacted members in April of 2017.
 There are many other intricacies and nuances that should be understood before electing benefits or drafting a financial plan.

 *This is not a comprehensive list of all changes, contacting an advisor can help you understand and be prepared for legislative changes compromising your retirement plan *

 Requirements were increased, the minimum age was established, the number of years for service retirement was increased by 2.